Small-Talk and Dancing Hint at Human A.I.

 Moves so good they're illegal.
 Source: How Freerunners CHANGED The Backflip

-Clearly, it is not in the interests of humans to risk killing or even disabling themselves for sport.
+Clearly, it is not in the interests of humans to risk killing themselves - or even disabling themselves - just for sport.

 A robot must protect its own existence as long as such protection does not conflict with the First or Second Law.